Danny5487401/go_package_example/22_etcd/04_boltdb/boltdb.md

 	checksum uint64 // 校验码
 }

+// bucket represents the on-file representation of a bucket.
+// This is stored as the "value" of a bucket key.
+If the bucket is small enough,
+// then its root page can be stored inline in the "value", after the bucket
-type bucket struct {
+// header. 内联bucket, the "root" 为 0. type bucket struct {
 	root     pgid   // root 表示该 bucket 根节点的 page id sequence uint64 // monotonically incrementing, used by NextSequence()